rogeroga/stack/README.txt

 README

-In summary, I implemented a stack using two single linked list one for the main stack where elements are added in a LIFO fashion and another single list that acts as a secondary stack to store and track the max values.
+I implemented a stack using two single linked lists, one for the main stack where elements are added in a LIFO fashion and the secondary list to store and track the max value of the stack.

 I did a very simple Console app. as the UI for demo purposes, and added unit tests to test the functionality.